cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file -AI knows how to use Thiefs and Spies.
--AI knows how to use a MAD Tank.
+-AI knows how to use a MAD Tank and Demo truck.
 -AI knows how to use chronoshifting with a Chrono Tank.
 -AI knows how to use Naval stuff.
 -AI attacks interval uses different ways.
 (Hunt, Closest enemy, etc.)